Whip-Torsion · Confidential preview for invited evaluator

 large, recurring energy cost across a deployed fleet.
 Tab 2 turns this into dollars.

-Break it yourself — where does the prize disappear?
+Break it yourself — where does the opportunity disappear?

 Your current point (tab 1)0.55 / 0.55